 2. What Should We Test?

 Figure 1 indicates what you should consider testing when it comes to relational databases.
-The diagram is drawn from the point of view of a single database, the dashed lines indicate threat boundaries, indicating that you need to consider threats both within the database (clear box testing) and at the interface to the database (black box testing).
-Table 1 lists the issues which you should consider testing for both internally within the database and at the interface to it.
-For details, read the article What To Test in an RDBMS.
+The reflects the context of a single database, the dashed lines indicate threat boundaries, indicating that you need to consider threats both within the database (internal testing) and at the interface to the database (interface/black box testing).
+For details, read the article What To Test in a Database.

 Figure 1.
-What to test in a database.
+What to test in a database (click to enlarge).

 3. When Should We Test?